poucotm/Verilog-Gadget/README.md

 	- {YEAR} will be replaced with this year
 	- {TIME} will be replaced with current time
 	- {FILE} will be replaced with current file name
+	- {TABS} will be replaced with current tab size
+	- {SUBLIME_VERSION} will be replaced with current sublime text version
 ```Verilog
 	e.g)
 		In settings :